craftmetrics/esp32-mcp342x/README.md

 ## Features

- * Base implementation in C style for C compatibility
+ * Base implementation in C style for compatibility
- * C++ implementation to be subclassed for added modifications
+ * C++ implementation to be subclassed for modifications

 ## Acknowledgements
  * Inspired by [MCP342X Analog-to-Digital Converter Library](https://github.com/uChip/MCP342X)